AlexWendland/public-note/general/MIMIC (meta).md

 ## Run time

 This strongly depends on how we construct our probability distribution.
-However, normally this takes longer than other randomised algorithms though with fewer iterations.

-This is useful when calculating the function on a set of points is hard.
+However, normally this takes longer than other randomised algorithms to run one iteration though it will take fewer iterations all together.
+This is useful when optimising on a function that is hard to compute.

 ## Correctness

+- MIMIC performs well when your feature space has structure within it that relates to the fitness function.
+- It can get stuck in local optima with the probability distribution but you can use different sampling methods from probability theory to help you in these situations.